DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 # Changes to dataset and data license

 For the purpose of the analysis I have edited column names in the dataset to assist with querying, and have created aggregated data as part of this analysis.
-The data license can be found in the folder.
+The license can be found in the project folder.